9th century BC

 The 9th century BC started the first day of 900 BC and ended the last day of 801 BC.
 It was a period of great change for several civilizations.
 In Africa, Carthage is founded by the Phoenicians.
 In Egypt, a severe flood covers the floor of Luxor temple, and years later, a civil war starts.

 It is the beginning of the Iron Age in Central Europe, with the spread of the Proto-Celtic Hallstatt culture, and the Proto-Celtic language.

+The major Olmec site of San Lorenzo Tenochtitlán in Mesoamerica declined in importance, after having been active since 15th century BC.